dscho/xkcd/content/comics/2025-10-27-document-forgery.md

   It comes with a certificate of authenticity, which comes with a certificate of authenticity, which comes with a...
 img: https://imgs.xkcd.com/comics/document_forgery_2x.png
 ---
-{{incomplete transcript|Don't remove this notice too soon.}}

-[A panel depicts a diploma that has decorations on the corners and sides, but the corners have more.
-There is a lot of illegible text above, amid, and below the big text.]
+[A panel depicts a diploma that has decorations on the corners and sides, but the corners have more decorations than the sides.
+There is a lot of illegible text above, amid, and below the readable text that is caligraphically blackletter/gothic in nature.]

-[Two lines of illegible text]
+[Two lines of illegible text.
+The text below is big.]

 East State University

-[Two lines of illegible text, a box with illegible text, and another line of illegible text]
+[Two lines of illegible text, a box with illegible text, and another line of illegible text.
+The text below is big, except for the "in", which is small.]

 Doctor of Philosophy